 - the existence and contents of any long term management contract that may have been concluded with the operators of the Village.

-In any event, it appears that it is now rare for Retirement Villages to be structured on this basis; community and company title schemes reportedly apply to less than 2% of villages, and these are probably older villages.
+In any event, it is now rare for Retirement Villages to be structured on this basis; community and company title schemes reportedly apply to less than 2% of villages, and these are probably older villages.

 Financial: Entry and Exit